-Our maritime accident lawyers guide injured workers through complicated red tape to ensure all offshore and maritime injury claims receive the best representation.
+Our offshore accident lawyers guide injured workers through complicated red tape to ensure all offshore and maritime injury claims receive the best representation.

-If you’ve been injured or become ill in a maritime position we want to hear from you.
-Call 800-836-3702 to speak with a representative now!
+If you’ve been injured or become ill in a maritime position, call 800-836-3702 to speak with a representative now!

 Maritime Law: The Basics

 There are two basic types of maritime workers: seamen are workers that spend the majority of their time aboard a vessel, ship, or boat; the second type of maritime worker is everyone else who works on or near the water.

 Whether you work near the water or out at sea, all maritime workers are afforded certain protections under maritime law.
 Compensation for a maritime injury will depend on which of these two categories is relevant to your case.

 Unlike most occupations, injured seamen are not eligible to receive workers’ compensation.

 Maritime law, or admiralty law, is a broad legal term used to describe a body of regulations that govern U.S. and international contracts, torts, injuries, and offenses that occur on the water.

 Maritime workers are protected by general maritime law, which includes provisions such as maintenance and cure, personal injury, and piracy.

 More specifically, general maritime law helps ensure all maritime employers operate safe and seaworthy vessels; the provisions also include a seaman’s owed transportation, wages, lodging, and medical services received throughout the length of a voyage.